Garribaldi/angular-monorepo/README.md

 Use the _env.template.js_ file in the same folder as a reference and provide some test values instead of placeholders.

+An [environment.common.ts](libs/shared/feature/environments/src/lib/environment.common.ts) is used to provide a base configuration.
+In this file, the value are read from Node environment variables.
+This is achieved by a custom webpack configuration.

 ## Add Library